Helm chart for OpenProject

 helm repo add openproject https://charts.openproject.org

-helm upgrade --create-namespace --namespace openproject --install my-openproject openproject/openproject
+helm upgrade --create-namespace --namespace openproject --install openproject openproject/openproject

 Configuration